 Welcome to Arizona Wonders!

-Get ready to experience an amazing place loaded with unexpected sights, sounds and experiences.
+Are you ready to experience an amazing place loaded with unexpected sights, sounds and experiences?

 Two things I knew about Arizona when I moved here:

 - The Grand Canyon is here

 Both are facts that most people know about Arizona.
 What I’ve learned in my time living here is that there is so much more to Arizona than heat and the Grand Canyon.

 My awareness of the many wonders of Arizona was piqued in 2014 when I went on a group hike with my church to an amazing place called Havasupai.
 Based on the pictures alone, you might think you’re looking at a remote place on an island in the tropics.
 The journey involved a 5-hour bus ride to a dusty parking lot.
 From there, we hiked eight miles down into the canyon, where we stayed in a very basic lodge managed by residents of Supai village.
 As we neared the village, we crossed a small, swift-running creek of clear water that originated from a spring.

 The next morning, we ventured down the canyon a few more miles.
 Every hundred yards or so, the creek got a little wider and ran a little faster.
 Eventually, we began to see small waterfalls.
 The falls got bigger and bigger as we ventured on.
 Before I knew it, I was looking at a gushing waterfall that poured well over a hundred feet (33 meters) into a massive, clear turquoise-blue pool carved out of rock-like travertine.

 Unbelievably, we would come upon an even larger, more stunning fall further downstream.
 I felt like I was experiencing a place only possible in dreams.
 Check out some of my photos below from the Havasupai experience.
 (Click any thumbnail image for larger view).

 My Arizona Bucket list